 When migrating your Drupal site to WordPress, there are certain points to keep into account.

-Though there are various ways of moving content from WordPress to Drupal, the vice-versa certainly requires a lot of efforts on your part.
+1. Content Though there are various ways of moving content from Wordpress to Drupal, the vice-versa certainly requires a lot of efforts on your part.
 You probably see a lot of articles explaining how to move your content from Drupal to WP, but the majority of them are based on database editing, which you may find difficult if you are not a tech-savvy person.

 But if not, don't worry, we have an easy yet powerful way to make this move.
 RSS Feed is the solution for you.
 You can create an RSS file with the help of feed view on Drupal and then employ the multi-importer to connect it to a post.